Learn - Troubleshooting

 Tap Undo to confirm.
 The event returns to the planner with whatever transactions and customizations it had at the time it left.

-Full mechanic on History and Undo.
+Full details are on History and Undo.

 - No New Transactions.
 Every transaction has already been processed.
 Tap the Match All Transactions button on the dialog to re-run the match against transactions you skipped earlier.

-Full mechanic on Matching and Resolving.
+Full details are on Matching and Resolving.

 My bank connection broke

-Full mechanic on Bank linking.
+Full details are on Bank Linking.

 Reconnect did not fix it, or the app says the bank cannot be reconnected automatically

 If you revoked the app’s access at your bank’s website (rather than letting the session expire), Plaid no longer recognizes the original connection at all.
-Tapping Reconnect surfaces a yellow toast: This bank can't be reconnected automatically.
+Tapping Reconnect shows a yellow toast: This bank can't be reconnected automatically.
 Tap the trash icon to disconnect it, then tap the plus icon to add it again.

-Full mechanic on Bank linking.
+Full details are on Bank Linking.

 A Reports total disagrees with the planner